The 2023-2024 Application Process is now closed.

 - Submission deadline: September 1st, 2023;

-- Scholarship award participants will be notified on or around October 15th, 2023
+- Scholarship award participants will be notified on or around October 15th, 2023.
+APPLICATION PROCESS IS NOW CLOSED.

 - PLEASE CLICK HERE TO ACCESS THE ONLINE APPLICATION PORTAL